Pilot who helped save two survivors in helicopter crash off Louisiana coast, shares details - NewsBreak

 In video released of the rescue, two survivors are seen clinging onto a life raft after their helicopter crashed into the Gulf of Mexico.

-They waited for about 45 minutes until help arrived from the Coast Guard.1 dead, 2 rescued in helicopter crash in St. Mary Parish
+They waited for about 45 minutes until help arrived from the Coast Guard.

 “In the video you can probably see though that the helicopter is upside down, and there’s a flotation holding the helicopter up.
 We didn’t know how secure that flotation was.
 So we didn’t want to get too close because our helicopter produces hurricane force winds, even at 100 feet,” Lieutenant Jordan Fonville, a pilot in the U.S. Coast Guard, recalled.